SamOllason/samollason.github.io/_posts/2024-30-08-learning-blazor-and-csharp.markdown

 # Scaffolding

 I was pleasantly suprised by how easy it is to configure and manage Blazor apps.
 I remember the days of having to manually configure Webpack for front-end projects which was a complete nightmare.
 I know things like Vite and NextJS have moved things forward but working with these JavaScript bundlers always feel a bit like hardwork.
 Perhaps it's partly that C# and Blazor is all Microsoft instead of a created by the community/third parties.
-I think I prefer a clearer more idiomatic way of doing things instead of a huge array of choice, at least at the moment.
+I think I prefer a clearer and more idiomatic way of doing things instead of a huge array of choice, at least at the moment.

 # What I am excited to explore next

 I've enjoyed the journey so far (it's quite enjoyable being a novice at a new skill and experiencing the satisfaction of learning!).

-* I am looking forward to getting more unto [bUnit](https://bunit.dev/) for testing Blazor UIs
+* I am looking forward to getting more into [bUnit](https://bunit.dev/) for testing Blazor UIs
-* I've gotten really interested in [property testing](https://craftbettersoftware.com/p/how-i-write-1000s-tests-with-little) as a way of coverage and want to play around with [FsCheck](https://www.production-ready.de/2023/06/10/property-based-testing-in-csharp-en.html) a bit more
+* I've gotten really interested in [property testing](https://craftbettersoftware.com/p/how-i-write-1000s-tests-with-little) as a way of improving unit test coverage and want to play around with [FsCheck](https://www.production-ready.de/2023/06/10/property-based-testing-in-csharp-en.html) a bit more
-* I'm keen to start looking more into [Reqnroll](https://docs.reqnroll.net/latest/quickstart/index.html) as a way of generating executable specifications for Blazor apps
+* I'm keen to start looking more into [Reqnroll](https://docs.reqnroll.net/latest/quickstart/index.html) as a way of generating '[executable specifications](https://www.youtube.com/watch?v=knB4jBafR_M)' for Blazor apps